foss-north/fn-static-generator-mkii/README.md

 # Setup and top-level usage

-In `source` all events are included as git submodules.
+In `source` all events are included as git submodules (or directly as contents).
 Make sure to update `image-conversions.conf` when adding contents here.

 Create a python3 venv using `requirements.txt`.

+Clone the static web repo as `build`.

 Run `update-site.sh`.

 The results end up in `build`.
+Do git stuff to push to the server.

 # Detailed info